omonimus1/competitive-programming/Lectures/data-structures/Lecture20.md

 The most-significant bit in binary representation of a number is the highest ordered bit, that is it is the bit-position with highest value.

+## Power of two

-* Given a number N, the task is to check whether the given number is a power of 2 or not
+* Given a number N, the task is to check whether the given number is a power of 2 or not.
+All the powers oftwo have just a single bit set (1);

 ```
 // Function to check if x is power of 2
 bool isPowerOfTwo(int number)